MahjongRepository/tenhou-python-bot/README.md

 They will override settings from default `settings.py` file
 2. Also you can override some default settings with command argument.
 Use `python main.py -h` to check all available commands

+## Implement your own AI

+We tried to isolate default AI from the project as much as we could.

+There is `game.ai.base.InterfaceAI` with one required method `discard_tile` that had to be implemented by your AI.

+### Start with your AI

+This command will make a copy of the simple bot (it is discarding random tiles from the hand)
+1. `cd project`
+2. `cp -a game/ai/random game/ai/common`
+3. You can run new AI with command: `python main.py -a common` (or change `AI_PACKAGE` in settings)

+After that you can change all what you want in `game.ai.common` package and test it in real games.

 ## Round reproducer